EspeoBlockchain/gardener-server/docs/getting-started.rst

 Server logs
 --------------
 Go to server container logs to check if response was sent.
+Moreover you can check request and response in the monitor if you installed and ran it.

 Read more
 ------------